JarlLyng/SampleDrumConverter/README.md

 # SampleDrumConverter

-A simple macOS application for converting WAV audio files to a standardized format commonly used in drum sample libraries.
+A professional macOS application for batch converting WAV audio files to mono format while preserving original sample rates.

 ## Features

-- Converts WAV files to:
+- Batch conversion of multiple files
-  - Mono (single channel)
-  - 48 kHz sample rate
+- Preserves original sample rate
-  - 16-bit resolution
-- Simple drag-and-drop interface
-- Progress indicator during conversion
+- Progress tracking for each file
-- Audio output test function
+- Error handling with retry option
+- Keyboard shortcuts for common actions
-- Support for files up to 100 MB
+- Context menu actions for individual files
+- Direct access to converted files in Finder

 ## Usage

-1. Launch the application
-2. Click "Select input WAV file" to choose your source audio file
+1. Add WAV files by:
+   - Using the "Add WAV Files" button (⌘O)
+   - Selecting multiple files in the file picker

+2. Select output folder (⌘F)
-3. Click "Convert to mono, 48kHz, 16-bit WAV" to start the conversion
+3. Click "Convert to Mono" (⌘↩) to start conversion
-4. Choose where to save the converted file
-5. Wait for the conversion to complete

-The converted file will maintain the original filename with "Mono" added to indicate the conversion.
+The app will maintain the original sample rate while converting to mono format.

-## Technical Details
+## Keyboard Shortcuts

-The application uses:
-- AudioKit for audio processing
+- ⌘O: Add WAV files
+- ⌘F: Select output folder
-- ExtAudioFile API for high-quality audio conversion
+- ⌘↩: Start conversion
-- SwiftUI for the user interface
+- ⌫: Remove selected file

 ## Requirements

 - macOS 11.0 or later
 - Audio files in WAV format
-- Maximum file size: 100 MB
+- Maximum file size: 100 MB per file
+- Up to 50 files can be converted in one batch

 ## Building from Source